hmrc/pillar2-service-guide/source/documentation/index.md

 ## Agent Services

-Once registration is completed by the MNE, they can choose to engage an agent or continue with an Ultimate Parent Entity (**UPE**) or nominated filing member (**NFM**).
+Once registration is completed by the MNE, they can choose to engage an agent or continue with an Ultimate Parent Entity (**UPE**) or Nominated Filing Member (**NFM**).

 Agents need to [register with HMRC](https://www.gov.uk/guidance/register-with-hmrc-to-use-an-agent-services-account) by post before they can [create an agent services account](https://www.gov.uk/guidance/get-an-hmrc-agent-services-account).
-You can then use your [agent services account](https://www.gov.uk/guidance/sign-in-to-your-agent-services-account) to seek authorisation from new clients and copy across existing ones.
+The agent can then use their [agent services account](https://www.gov.uk/guidance/sign-in-to-your-agent-services-account) to seek authorisation from new clients and copy across existing ones.

 ## API Requests